What Is Chaplaincy?

 Cyril Gowler – Corporate Chaplain with All Weather Windows Ltd.

 NEW THIS MONTH (JAN 2018) Love Yellowknife Project

 Article on Sports Chaplaincy featuring Rodd Sawatzky

 Article on SAIT Chaplaincy Program featuring Daniel Love

 Article on Jonathan Moll’s journey of entering someone’s sacred space

 Winter 2017 WCD Newsletter featuring Sports Chaplaincy

 Share Your Chaplaincy Story

-Please CLICK HERE to highlight the works of a chaplain and encourage each other in ministry.
+Please CLICK HERE to share your story, highlight the works of a chaplain or encourage each other in ministry.

 District Prayer Retreat 2017 – 20 of us gathered and shared a meal together to celebrate our growing community.